 Amun was originally depicted as a goose and given the epithet “Great Cackler” (like Geb).
 But as per Egyptian mythology, he was also associated with a number of animals, whose form he sometimes took in inscriptions.
 It was also believed that Amun could regenerate himself by shedding his skin and becoming a snake.

 However, Amun-Ra was most frequently associated with the Ram, a symbol of fertility.
-Many times, he is also depicted as a man with the head of a ram, a frog, a crocodile, an ape or a Uraeus (royal cobra).
+Many times, he is also depicted as a man with the head of a ram, a Frog, a crocodile, an ape or a Uraeus (royal cobra).
 His typical depiction is that of a king sitting on his throne wearing the two plumes crown (also associated with Min).

 Ancient Egyptians called Amun-Ra as the vizier of the poor.
 It was said that he was an upholder of justice and he protected the weak from the strong.
 Those who wished favors from Amon were either required to demonstrate their worthiness or to confess their sins first.

 It is said that the sacred animal of Amun was originally the Goose and was sometimes known as the “Great Cackler”.
 As Ram was a symbol of fertility, Amun was more closely associated with the Ram and worshiped as a fertility deity.
-However, at various times he also appears as a man with the head of a frog, the head of a crocodile, or as an ape or the head of a uraeus.
+However, at various times he also appears as a man with the head of a Frog, the head of a crocodile, or as an app or the head of a uraeus.

-Amunet is sometimes also spelt as Amonet, Amaunet, Amentet, Amentit, Imentet, Imentit, and Ament.
+Amunet is sometimes also spelled as Amonet, Amaunet, Amentet, Amentit, Imentet, Imentit, and Ament.
 Amunet was primarily known as the goddess of the air and invisibility.
-Its personification changed over the duration of the dynasties of Egypt.
+It’s personification changed over the duration of the dynasties of Egypt.
 It is believed that Amunet is the female form of the greater god Amun.
 She is one of the eight featured deities in the Ogdoad that consists of four pairs where the woman’s name is a derivative of that of the husband.

 Originally, Amunet is a snake goddess and represents a class of primordial nature.
-Like most of the Ogdoad goddesses, Amunet takes the form of a woman with head of an Egyptian cobra, or simply just a regular snake.
+Like most of the Ogdoad goddesses, Amunet takes the form of a woman with the head of an Egyptian cobra, or simply just a regular snake.
 In classical terms, Amaunet is a snake-headed woman goddess of an androgynous character.
 The name “Amun” means “hidden”, that which is invisible to the naked eye.
 And Amunet means a female who is hidden.
 It is said that her powers are connected to the words reflecting silence, mystery, stillness, and obscurity.

-Book of Amun-Ra
+Book of Ancient Egypt Amun-Ra

 The Book of Amun-Ra was an Ancient Egyptian book that contained ancient spells and incantations which could take life away from mortals and was made of pure gold.
 Colloquially known as “the Book of the Living” or “the Golden Book”.
 To keep it safe, the ancient Egyptians kept the Book inside a statue of Horus at Hamunaptra, where it was declared forbidden to use.
 The book of gold was sacred and was fashioned in a way that only one with a “key” might open it.
 Indeed, the Book had a small puzzle-box-like object.
 This object when opened, acted as the key with which to open the Book.
-Thus it was safequarded from interference of unworthy men.
+Thus it was safeguarded from the interference of unworthy men.